RichardGSchmidt/GroundGrowing/README.md

 This project is not completed, but is still usable.

-It uses the #region style organization, so the code looks best in Visual Studio.
+It currently uses the #region style organization, so the code looks best in Visual Studio; where the regions expand like folders.

 Most interfaces are on the Editor panel in Unity, but I recommend going through the code regardless